tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Raft consensus algorithm
 --------------------------------------------------------------------------------

-[TODO] TBD if we need such a detailed intro in our doc; if not, it should be shorten
+[TODO - if we need such a detailed intro (below) in our doc; if not, it should be shorten]

-Currently, the algorithm used for implementing automatic failover in a replica set is Raft.
+An algorithm used for implementing automatic leader election in a replica set is called Raft.

 Raft is a consensus algorithm for managing a replicated log.
 Raft separates the key elements of consensus, such as leader election,